dsabre/pdf-calendar-generator/README.md

 # PDF calendar generator

-Generate a PDF calendar in A4 format ready to print.
+Site that generate a PDF calendar in A4 format ready to print.

 ![Version](https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000)